andrei-1111/lod_api_docs/generate_quote.rst

 This interface is used to generate a quote.
 A quote can contain multiple projects.

 Depending on the service, either files or products can be submitted to be translated.
-Files can be uploaded prior to generating the quote (see :doc:`file_upload`),
+Files can be uploaded prior to generating the quote
+(see :doc:`add_file`)